Fiber tracking

 How is fiber tracking used at Inselspital?

-The goal is radical removal, even for tumors in important functional areas of the brain.
-Together with intraoperative neurophysiology monitoring (IONM), we achieve maximum radicality for our patients with minimal invasiveness and important functional preservation.
+The goal is to achieve radical removal even of tumors in important functional areas of the brain.
+Together with intraoperative neurophysiology techniques, we thus achieve for our patients maximum radicality with minimal invasiveness and significant preservation of function.

-In order to make operations even safer for patients in the future, research and further development of innovative techniques such as fiber tracking form an independent research focus at Inselspital.
+To make surgeries even safer for patients in the future, research and development of innovative techniques such as fiber tracking constitute a distinct research focus here at Inselspital.

 Fiber tracking in clinical application